lmaccherone/Lumenize/README.md

 ## Changelog ##

+* 1.1.1 - 2016-03-28 - Fixed bug with config.keepFacts only kept the first one.
+Note, this fix won't work with totals and I have some question whether or not it will with hierarchical dimensions... but it didn't work at all before this fix
 * 1.1.0 - 2016-03-12 - **Slightly backward breaking** OLAPCube.slice() now returns the column label rather than 'x'
   in the upper right corner
 * 1.0.5 - 2016-03-02 - OLAPCube.slice() now implements default metric parameter